 Writing a resume may be a very technical phase for you.
 It may be difficult for you to actually understand what to write and what not to write and how is that going to affect your job.

-It is equally important to know what you should probably never write in your resume since that plays an important part.
+It is equally important to know what you should probably never include in resume since that plays an important part.
 The hiring manager never reads your resume line by line but they actually skim through it.

 You can only be one of the hundred to be called back and that entirely depends upon your resume structure and the information given in it.

 Also, make sure that your resume does not have to be more than 2- 3 pages.
-So, here is a list where we enlist things and items that you should definitely miss out while writing your resume.
+So, here is a list where we enlist things and items that you should definitely never include in resume.

 So this is probably the most stupid thing one could do while writing their resume and it makes an even worse and dumb impression upon the hiring managers.

 The fact that you are mentioning the job post and objective seems extremely bizarre and unwanted.
 Of course, if the job description read of a marketing manager so that is obvious that your resume is going to be and should be about a marketing manager not of a CEO of course.

 To write about ones’ objective is something that you should never even think of mentioning.

 Seriously, no one cares about what your personal hobbies or interests are especially if they are not concerning your very job post.
 So it is better to leave these unnecessary things off and rather make space for some important details that may be missed out in case of a long resume.

 Always make sure a hundred times that your resume is free of any grammatical errors and spelling mistakes.
 It leaves a very bad impression upon the hiring managers.
 It seems as if the employee is irresponsible and uninterested.